Skip to Content

 Instructions

-• Pour the almond milk into a jar with a tight fitting lid.
+• Pour the almond milk into a 1-quart mason jar, or a jar with a tight-fitting lid.
 Add chia seeds.

 • Add fruit and shredded coconut before serving.